HazemMohamedOmr/myStore/README.md

 if it's not installed or the version is not `13.3.3`.
 run `npm install -g @angular/cli@13.3.3` to install it.
 run `ng --version` again to make sure that Angular is installed successfully.
+run `ng serve` to serve/run the application on `http://localhost:4200/`.

 ## Dependencies